SON OF

 Four years after THE BRIDE OF FRANKENSTEIN, it was time to bring the creature back.

-At the time, Basil Rathbone (A NIGHT OF TERROR, THE HOUND OF THE BASKERVILLES, THE MAD DOCTOR, SHERLOCK HOLMES AND THE VOICE OF TERROR, THE SPIDER WOMAN, THE PEARL OF DEATH, THE HOUSE OF FEAR, TERROR BY NIGHT, TALES OF TERROR, THE COMEDY OF TERRORS, VOYAGE TO THE PREHISTORIC PLANET, QUEEN OF BLOOD, HILLBILLYS IN A HAUNTED HOUSE), launching his role that same year as Sherlock Holmes in the eponymous franchise, was an even bigger draw than Boris Karloff (FRANKENSTEIN, THE BRIDE OF FRANKENSTEIN, THE HOUSE OF FRANKENSTEIN, BLACK SABBATH, TARGETS) or Bela Lugosi (DRACULA [1931], WHITE ZOMBIE, THE HUMAN MONSTER, THE DEVIL BAT, THE WOLF MAN, GHOST OF FRANKENSTEIN, THE CORPSE VANISHES), and got top billing in the movie and on the marquee.
+At the time, Basil Rathbone (A NIGHT OF TERROR, THE HOUND OF THE BASKERVILLES, THE MAD DOCTOR, SHERLOCK HOLMES AND THE VOICE OF TERROR, THE SPIDER WOMAN, THE PEARL OF DEATH, THE HOUSE OF FEAR, TERROR BY NIGHT, TALES OF TERROR, THE COMEDY OF TERRORS, VOYAGE TO THE PREHISTORIC PLANET, QUEEN OF BLOOD, HILLBILLYS IN A HAUNTED HOUSE), launching his role that same year as Sherlock Holmes in the eponymous franchise, was an even bigger draw than Boris Karloff (FRANKENSTEIN, THE OLD DARK HOUSE, THE BRIDE OF FRANKENSTEIN, THE HOUSE OF FRANKENSTEIN, DIE, MONSTER, DIE!, BLACK SABBATH, TARGETS) or Bela Lugosi (DRACULA [1931], WHITE ZOMBIE, THE HUMAN MONSTER, THE DEVIL BAT, THE WOLF MAN, GHOST OF FRANKENSTEIN, THE CORPSE VANISHES), and got top billing in the movie and on the marquee.

 But that wasn't enough for Universal.
 This was the third sequel and they really had to bring it (that was the business model for studios back then.
 Strangely enough, attempting to make each sequel better and different from the last was amazingly successful).